 Outpatient prescription Drugs are self-administered Drugs approved by the U.S. Food and Drug Administration (FDA) for sale to the public through retail or mail-order pharmacies that are prescribed and are not provided for use on an inpatient basis.
-Drugs also include diabetic testing supplies and self-applied continuous blood glucose monitors.
+Drugs also include diabetic testing supplies, self-applied continuous blood glucose monitors, and all related necessary supplies.
 Glucose monitors are also covered under the Durable medical section of your Benefit Booklet.